Inflectra/rapise-documentation/docs/Guide/web_self_healing.md

 ### Use Match Details to Build WebAppProfile

-When you analyze differences between expected and matched elements you may get ideas to start using or improve your [WebAppProfile](web_app_profile.md).
+When you analyze differences between expected and found elements you may get ideas to start using or improve your [WebAppProfile](web_app_profile.md).

 ### Use Object Manager

-During playback Rapise takes snapshots of elements matched by full-path locator.
+During playback Rapise takes snapshots of elements found by full-path locator.
 So after playback you can use Object Manager to replace old locators with new ones.
 If there are healing notifications after test playback Rapise automatically shows the prompt to open Object Manager.
 You can turn this prompt off, see the next section.

 <img src="/Guide/img/web_self_healing_prompt.png" width="443">